Ryle90/url-aliaser/README.md

 ### 8: Set rules:

 Select `Rules` and change this row: `allow read, write: if false` to this `allow read, write: if true`.\
-WARNING: it can be dangorous, to know more about permission read the Firebase documentation: https://firebase.google.com/docs/firestore
+WARNING: it can be dangerous, to know more about permission read the Firebase documentation: https://firebase.google.com/docs/firestore

 ### 9: Enable Anonymus authentication: